migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 Introduction

 In an era where artificial intelligence (AI) and robotics are transforming our daily lives, creating an AI-powered autonomous room rover is an exciting project for any tech enthusiast.
 I have always wondered how it feels like to build this idea from the ground up alone with limited resources i have available.
-This rover bot is designed to navigate a room autonomously, avoiding obstacles and responding to voice commands.
+This rover bot is designed to navigate a room autonomously, avoiding obstacles and responding to voice commands , express emotions and so much more... the sky is the limit.

 Imagine having a companion rover bot who actually knows you by name and serves you tirelessly (well while 🔋 is full :) ).
 I am designing A2R3 as an open source cost effective diy robotic platform for all who want to customize their own rover bot.